Faculty Spotlight: Zipporah-Darvi Redding-Christian

-These days, Zipporah-Darvi is the instructor who teaches Pharmacy Technician students these and countless other lessons at Florida Career College in Orlando.
+These days, Zipporah-Darvi is the instructor who teaches students enrolled in the Pharmacy Technician Program and countless other lessons at Florida Career College in Orlando.
 Following an honored and successful career in the pharmacy field, Zipporah-Darvi enjoys the opportunity to shape the future of the profession by helping create confident, knowledgeable and skilled pharmacy technicians in the FCC classroom.

 A Notable Career